-a.
-Annual Incentive Plan - The objective of the Annual Incentive Plan is to compensate individuals yearly based on the achievement of specific annual goals.
-Participating executives and other select employees may receive annual cash awards based on performance compared against pre-established Company and business unit objectives.
-The purpose of providing cash awards under the Annual Incentive Plan is to tie compensation to near-term performance.
+Under the terms of the Annual Incentive Plan, participating executives and other select employees may receive annual cash awards based on performance compared against pre-established Company and business unit objectives.
 Objectives that management proposes are reviewed and approved or revised by the O&C Committee, with financial goal recommendations reviewed by the Board's Finance Committee, no later than 90 days after the beginning of the performance period.
 The objectives include performance measures in several categories that are critical to our success.
 When setting these objectives, management and the O&C Committee determine the elements of our business that require the focused attention of the executives.
 The weights, which can change from year-to-year, are determined based on the Company's key priorities and areas of focus for the upcoming year.
 The final awards, if any, are paid after the O&C Committee approves the final results of each objective.

-The Annual Incentive Plan cash awards to executives are determined as follows:
+The amount of an executive's Annual Incentive Plan award is determined as follows:

-- The executive's most recent year-end base salary is multiplied by an Annual Incentive Plan target percentage to arrive at the target award. - 2.
-The overall performance payout percentage, which can range from 0% to 175%, is determined based on final results compared to threshold, target, - 3. - and maximum levels for each objective.

-The target award is then multiplied by the performance payout percentage to arrive at the pre-adjusted calculated award.

-The pre-adjusted calculated award is then adjusted by an individual performance modifier (assessment of an individual executive's achievements for 4. the year), which can range from 0% to 150%, to arrive at the final award.
+- The executive's most recent year-end base salary is multiplied by an Annual Incentive Plan target percentage to arrive at the target award. - The overall performance payout percentage, which can range from 0% to 175%, is determined based on final results compared to threshold, target, and maximum levels for each objective. - · The target award is then multiplied by the performance payout percentage to arrive at the pre-adjusted calculated award. - The pre-adjusted calculated award is then adjusted by an individual performance modifier (assessment of an individual executive's achievements for the year), which can range from 0% to 150%, to arrive at the final award.

-For 2014, the performance objectives and the related weightings, thresholds, targets, maximums and results for calculating the Named Executive Officers' preadjusted awards were as follows:
+For 2015, the performance objectives and the related weightings, thresholds, targets, maximums and results for calculating the Named Executive Officers' pre-adjusted annual incentive award amounts were as follows: